 While her pie was baking in the oven we were turned loose to make our own pie.
 We followed the same steps Diane used, but we had to peel the apples first (she was peeling apples when we walked in).
 I got fancy and added leaves made from the extra crust dough to mine to differentiate my pie from the other pies.
 While our pies were in the oven, we dug into her pie and she showed us how to make crust in a food processor.
 She was an excellent instructor.
 Everyone’s pies turned out beautifully.

-Many attendees really appreciated all her tips like using half lard and half butter for the crust, where to purchase lard and all her tips on locally sourced produce.
+the crust, where to purchase lard and all her tips on locally sourced produce.
 We all went home with our own steaming apple pie in a glass pie plate.
 Everyone who tried my pie that weekend absolutely raved about it.
 I went back a week or so later and picked up some pie crusts that she had dropped off for us.
 They are now in my freezer, and I can’t wait until the summer to bake and fill them!
 I walked out of The Chubby Cook covered in cinnamon and flour, but absolutely relaxed and ebullient.
 I can’t imagine a better way to spend a snowy morning than baking pies with friends.

 If you haven’t attended a cooking class, The Chubby Cook is a great place to start!
 Check out his class calendar today!